-As with all exercise, it’s important to start with what you’re comfortable and work up to a higher level of fitness, so as to avoid injury.
+As with all exercise, it’s important to start with what you’re comfortable with and work up to a higher level of fitness, so as to avoid injury.
 For this reason, we’ve given you a goal to work towards with each chair exercise.

 This goal is not meant for you to aim for immediately but rather for you to work slowly towards.
 So start with one set daily to begin with for each exercise and increase the number once you feel it’s too easy.